Invariant measures of disagreement with stochastic dominance: Measuring departures from stochastic dominance

-{The construction of $\overline{G}^{-1}$ allows to consider a copula associated to the index $\pi$.
-It is straightforward to obtain that the dependence structure obtained between $F^{-1}$ and $\overline{G}^{-1}$ has the associated copula

-Of course, to obtain a right copula for particular d.f.'s $F,G$ we need to know the value $\pi_0= \pi(F,G).$ Also note that (\ref{copula}) gives a general expression that allows to incorporate the index $\pi$ to our setting.
-However, given $F$ and $G$, it is often possible to obtain more natural couplings to obtain the same result.
-For a better understanding of this fact, we show in Figure \ref{tercer_ejemplo} the coupling associated through (\ref{copula}) to our example in Figure \ref{segundo_ejemplo}, to be compared with the coupling showed there.
-Note that the last bars correspond to the comparison between the taller woman and the smaller man. }

-\begin{Nota} {\rm An important property of the stochastic dominance is that it is invariant w.r.t. monotone functions in the sense that if $X \leq_{st}Y$ and $\psi$ is a nondecreasing function, then $\psi(X) \leq_{st} \psi(Y)$.
-In this sense, the invariance property of an index measuring departures of the stochastic order seems to be highly desirable.
-Since $P(X>Y)=P(\psi(X)>\psi(Y))$ for every strictly increasing function $\psi$, this invariance is obviously shared by all the indices that can be represented as $P(X>Y)$ for some pair $(X,Y)$ with marginal d.f.'s $F$ and $G$.
-Therefore this invariance property holds for all the indices considered in this section.
-Notice that, with the exception of linear functions, this property is not verified by the index

-naturally associated to the almost surely stochastic dominance approach of \cite{Lesh2002}.
-In particular, as already noted in the introduction, this shows that $\epsilon(F,G)$ does not admit a $P(X>Y)$-representation. } \end{Nota}
+\begin{Nota} Given $F$ and $G$, it is often possible to consider ``less extreme" couplings than $(F^{-1},\overline{G^{-1}})$ to get the same result.
+As an example, let us consider the situation in Figure \ref{segundo_ejemplo}.
+The pairing shown in the right graph there is the one given by $(F^{-1},\overline{G^{-1}})$, which associates the higher white income with the lower black income, while the rest of the individuals are paired according to their (updated) ranks.
+The same result is obtained by transposing the third and fourth white bars, leaving the rest of the bars unchanged. \end{Nota}

+\begin{Nota} To get a proper coupling for particular d.f.'s $F,G$ we need to know the value $\pi(F,G)$.
+This was not necessary for $\gamma(F,G)$ neither for $\rho(F,G)$.

-\begin{Nota} {\rm Since we are mainly interested in using indices able to evaluate small departures from stochastic dominance, a notable property to demand to any index should be that of being zero whenever stochastic dominance holds.
-This is a property that $\pi$ and $\gamma$ share (or even $\epsilon$ as defined in (\ref{Levyindex})) but it is not verified by $\rho$.
+Since we are mainly interested in indices that are able to evaluate small deviations from s.d., a required property of any index is to be zero whenever s.d. holds.
+This property is shared by $\pi$ and $\gamma$ (or even $\epsilon$ or $ \epsilon_{2}$ as defined in (\ref{Levyindex}) and \eqref{TransportIndex}), but not by $\rho$. \end{Nota}

-Finally let us notice that, taking $\vartheta(F,G):=1-\pi(G,F),$ we obtain giving an upper bound for the probability $P(X>Y)$ and the less favourable decomposition (looking for stochastic dominance of $G$ over $F$) in the way considered in (\ref{relation8}).
-Recall also that $\pi(F,G)$ and $\pi(G,F)$ can be simultaneously small, when $F$ and $G$ are ``almost equivalent", which would lead to a large value for $\vartheta(F,G)$.
-In fact the index $\gamma$, allowing universal representations, plus the indices $\pi$ and $\vartheta$ give a complete enough picture of the possibilities of generating samples which satisfy individually the prescribed order up to the proportion fixed.
-However, when a sampling plan is mandatory, other indices related to that planning, like $\rho$ to the independence of the samples, could also be useful. } \end{Nota}